 - Each random function is independent of the other random functions.
-Thus, at a time, several random functions can be active at the same time. - If the minimum and maximum pause times are set to the same value, then the tripping will be at a steady rate. - If the minimum and maximum on-time are set equal, the random function will always be triggered the same amount of time.
+Thus, at a time, several random functions can be active at the same time. - If the minimum and maximum pause times are set to the same value, then the tripping will be at a steady rate.
+If the minimum and maximum on-time are set equal, the random - If the minimum and maximum on-time are set equal, the random function will always be triggered the same amount of time.